aws-amplify/docs/docs/cli/start/workflows.md

 `amplify configure project` is also used to enable **Serverless Container** options in your project with Amazon Elastic Container Service.
 When enabled, you will be able to build APIs with both AWS Lambda and AWS Fargate using a [Dockerfile](https://docs.docker.com/engine/reference/builder/) or a [Docker Compose file](https://docs.docker.com/compose/compose-file/).
 See [Serverless Containers](~/cli/usage/containers.md) for more information.

 ### amplify logout --appId \<Amplify App Id\>
-When Amplify CLI is authenticated with the amplify admin UI, Json Web Tokens (JWTs) are stored on the developer's machine.
-This command will remove the JWTs associated with a particular Amplify App Id.
+When Amplify CLI is authenticated with the Amplify Admin UI, JSON Web Tokens (JWTs) are stored on the developer's machine.
+This command will remove the JWTs associated with a particular Amplify app.
 The CLI will also prompt if you want to logout from all sessions.
-Answering yes will not only remove the JWTs, but ensure they are invalidated globally.
-Answering no will still remove the stored JWTs, but the tokens will remain valid until they expire.
+'Yes' will remove the JWTs and ensure they are invalidated globally.
+'No' will still remove the locally-stored JWTs but the tokens will remain valid until they expire.

 ## List of commands